 …sailed on the legendary “El Rafael” catboat past some of the most stunning coastal scenery, enjoyed an unforgettable lunch at an old fisherman’s hut in the gorgeous village of Tamariu while we were serenaded by a local group of Havaneres,…

-… strolled along the coastal path near Llafranc,…
+… strolled along the Cami de Ronda coastal paths near Llafranc,…

 …before tucking into a superb dinner at the gorgeous Aigua Blava Hotel in Begur.